 Toronto and the GTA is made up of established neighbourhoods populated with older homes and one of the biggest concerns for property owners is the presence of mold.
 Greater Toronto Area properties who suspect the fungus in their space should immediately perform professional mold testing, mold removal, mould inspections or mold remediation processes in Toronto and the Greater Toronto Areas to confirm the presence of the dangerous hazard.
 Lack of air circulation and increased humidity are prime conditions for the fungus to take hold of an area and spread.
 Mold can develop fast creating unsightly visuals on walls and other components of the house but the actual appearance of mold is only the beginning as the fungus will release harmful bacteria and spores in the air.

 Mold contamination is one of the more tricky problems to visually detect as it can easily develop and fester in the most inaccessible places within the property.
-Preventing mold, or later finding and eliminating mold is critical for your home or business property as the fungus can spread fast and damage walls and adjacent structures.
+Preventing mold, or later finding and mold remediation is critical for your home or business property as the fungus can spread fast and damage walls and adjacent structures.
 But the real risks for the appearance of mold is health related and as the fungus develops, it will release a consistent stream of airborne spores and bacteria into the air within the property.
 Breathing in moldy air will have short term health effects such as:

 Bad quality and moldy air can also create severe long term health problems due to headaches and poor sleep patterns.
-Mold testing in Toronto is an essential first step when any changes in quality of life occur.
+Therefore, proper testing and mold remediation in Toronto is an essential first step when any changes in quality of life occur.

 The two biggest factors in mold growth is airflow and humidity.
 Bad or restricted airflow will not allow moisture to evaporate which means increased humidity in a defined space.
 Mold can easily start to develop in areas that experience high humidity with little to no air circulation.
 Common residential areas where mold can appear are: